rukavina-git/OLD_GymBuddy/README.md

 ## Prerequisites

-Before you can use the app (once available), ensure you have met the following requirements:
+Before you can use the app, ensure you have met the following requirements:

 - Android Studio installed on your development machine.
 - Knowledge of Kotlin and Android development.